Apple ‘Wonderlust’ Event 2023 Highlights: New 'USB-C-Licious' iPhone 15, Watch Series 9 Unveiled

 – What is the price of the iPhone 15 Pro Max?

-The iPhone 15 Pro Max starts at a price of INR 159,900 for the base variant offering 256GB storage.
+The iPhone 15 Pro Max starts at a price of HKD 10,199 for the base variant offering 256GB storage.

 – What are the specifications for AirPods Pro 2nd Gen?